 3. It is Designed More as an Instructional Program than Therapy

 Therapists act as teachers rather than psychologists.
 They help the client learn about their addiction, the causes for it, and how to help themselves overcome it.
-If this instructional treatment approach is appealing to you, call 800-768-8728.
+If this instructional treatment approach is appealing to you, call 800-768-8728(Who Answers?).
 We can help you find a treatment center that uses the Matrix Model for amphetamine addiction treatment.

 4. Gives Corrective Feedback